 Medical Device QMS: An Overview

-A QMS is a structured system for documenting the procedures and processes implemented throughout a part, or even the whole lifecycle of a medical device.
+QMS Medical Devices: Everything You Need to Know: A QMS for a medical devices is a structured system for documenting the procedures and processes implemented throughout a part, or even the whole lifecycle of a medical device.
 It can cover a variety of aspects such as medical device design, manufacturing, supplier management, product labeling, storage & distribution, clinical data, risk management, and complaint handling.
 QMS standards are enforced in most of the world’s markets through ISO 13485: Quality Management System for Medical Devices, and the US FDA QSR: Quality System Regulation for Medical Devices.

 Typically, there is no formal requirement for a Quality Management System to be implemented from as early as the design and development stage.
 Many medical device developers in these early stages will work quickly to meet investor milestones or obtain an income through launching initial sales.
 Doing so, they sometimes don’t keep systematic records such as design controls or change management.